How to keep things clean AND keep ducks

 Like other birds, ducks poop a lot.

 For clarity: ducks’ digestive systems are much different than ours, so they technically poop and pee at the same time.
-And when we say “a lot,” we mean that ducks have a watery poop-pee about every 15 minutes or so.
+And when we say they poop “a lot,” we mean that ducks have a watery poop-pee about every 15 minutes or so.

 2. Water

-And if you have a small kiddy pool for your ducks that you have to dump every day or two, you’ll soon end up with a stinky duck swamp in your back yard.
+If you have a small kiddy pool for your ducks that you have to dump every day or two, you’ll soon end up with a stinky duck swamp in your back yard.

 3. Feathers